dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 That’s when the page from the copy room fell out of my pocket.
 I picked it up again.

-What I didn’t know was that besides City Hall, They also had cameras in my bedroom.
-But somehow They didn’t care what was on that sheet of paper.
+What I didn’t know was that They hadn’t only put cameras in City Hall.
+They had also put some in my bedroom.
+Secret ones.
+They were watching, but for whatever reason They didn’t care what was on that sheet of paper.
 Perhaps They’d forgotten where I had gotten it.
 Paper is paper and many people think it’s dull.
 They probably thought They had done enough by sending a police officer to poke around and scare me away.

 Or maybe They weren’t watching because I was in my boxer shorts.